 We spoke with Eldo Ray Estes, makeup department head of Younger, to find out the secret to Foster's perfect skin on-screen.
-Keep scrolling for the reveal.

-“We used a lot of color, and we used a lot of fun things,” Estes tells Byrdie via phone, regarding the approach to Foster’s makeup on the show.
+“We used a lot of colors and we used a lot of fun things,” Estes tells Byrdie via phone, regarding the approach to Foster’s makeup on the show.
 “We used pinks and purples and colors and sparkles.
 I also used a foundation on Sutton that has a reflective quality to it.
 The light bounces off of it, so it makes her look radiant and glowy.”
 The foundation he swears by?
-Koh Gen Do Maifanshi Moisture Foundation ($62) in Shade 23 for Foster.
+Koh Gen Do Maifanshi Moisture Foundation ($77) in Shade 23 for Foster.

-With the show’s fourth season having wrapped up Wednesday night, Estes explains that Foster’s makeup has changed and evolved over the years.
+Estes explains that Foster’s makeup has changed and evolved over the years.
 Her makeup now is much more relaxed than it was during season one, with less bright and shiny colors.

 “As the show has progressed and more people know that Liza is not 26, there’s less of a difference between her 26-year-old look and her everyday look,” he says.